OddF/blitzjs-workshop/Azure deployment/13 - Azure Container registry/README.md

 - `docker tag hello-world <oddfcontainers>.azurecr.io/workshop/dotjs-leaderboard`
     Applies a tag to the image
 - `docker push <oddfcontainers>.azurecr.io/workshop/dotjs-leaderboard`
-    Pushes the hello-world image to a new repository within your registry (named workshop)
+    Pushes the hello-world image to a new repository within your registry